 Students may make and receive telephone calls at the (800) 437-3505, number.
-When calling into the dorm, enter extension 4424, (Garrett East) or 4444, (Garrett West) when the message plays.
 Should there be more demand for the phones than supplied; phone calls may be limited to twenty (20) minutes.

 Use of dorm phones will be aligned with a student's assigned bed time.